 Plastic, being non-biodegradable, sticks around for hundreds of years after being disposed of.
 This means that its rate of decomposition is far less than its rate of production.
 Additionally, many toxic chemicals are used to produce plastic, such as phthalates and BPAs, which contaminate the soil on which they are dumped, thus contaminating the groundwater and causing harm to plant life in areas around.

 Its impact on marine life is perhaps more acute.
 Human activity and carelessness have led the plastic waste ending up in rivers, seas and oceans.
 Discarded and disposed of one-time plastic products such as wraps, bottles etc. end up in oceans and, as a result, get consumed by marine animals.
-These animals are then consumed by other animals and even humans
+These animals are then consumed by other animals and even humans.

 There have been numerous attempts by scientists and engineers to make plastic biodegradable, but there hasn’t been a breakthrough.
 There also have been numerous campaigns to recycle plastic, but have failed due to its complexity and expensive nature.
 We are thus left with only one alternative – to ban plastic and use nature-friendly alternatives.

 There are a plethora of products that can be used in place of plastic.
 For instance, plastic bags can be replaced by jute and cloth bags, paper and cardboard can replace plastic packaging, wooden furniture can easily replace plastic furniture, steel and brass bottles are a healthy alternative to plastic bottles and so on.
-However, a combined action is necessary in order to replace plastic completely which will require a combination of government policy and civil action.
+However, a combined action is necessary to replace plastic completely which will require a combination of government policy and civil action.

 In conclusion, it must be highlighted that plastic has contributed immensely to the growth and industrialization of poor countries which has lifted millions of people out of poverty.
 However, the hazardous side of using plastic might undo the progress we have made for centuries.
 The time has come to abandon plastic altogether.